f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 Additionally, the [review_scraper.py](https://github.com/f-kuzey-edes-huyal/steam-sale-optimizer/blob/main/scripts/review_scraper.py) script scrapes user reviews from the Steam platform.
 These reviews will later be used in a multimodal analysis, combining both tabular features and textual data.

-Together, this pipeline integrates three sources of data using the functions defined in python_scripts/main_scraper1_new_features.py.
+Together, this pipeline integrates three sources of data using the functions defined in:

 ```python scripts\main_scraper1_new_features.py```